In this section we look at the HM Revenue and Customs (HMRC) rules about pension savings. There are limits on:

 If you lose Fixed Protection, you must let HMRC know within 90 days of the date you could first reasonably be expected to have known about the loss.

 You can’t have Fixed Protection 2016 of you already have Primary or Enhanced Protection, Fixed Protection 2012 or Fixed Protection 2014.

 Applying for Fixed and Individual Protection 2016

-You can protect your pension lifetime allowance - This link opens in a new browser window by applying to HMRC for Fixed or Individual Protection 2016.
+You can still apply to protect your pension lifetime allowance - This link opens in a new browser window by applying to HMRC for Fixed or Individual Protection 2016.
 There is no deadline for making an application.
 However, you will need to inform HMRC of the value of your pension savings on 5 April 2016 to apply for Individual Protection 2016.
 Your pension administrator was only obliged to provide you with this information up to 5 April 2020.

 If you successfully apply for protection, the online service will provide you with a reference number that you must keep.
 You must apply before you take your pension as you will need to give your pension administrator this reference.

 When the Government introduced the lifetime allowance in 2006, and when it reduced in 2012 and 2014, it introduced protections for members with large pension pots.
 If you have applied for a previous protection such as Enhanced Protection, Primary Protection, Fixed Protection 2012 or 2014, or Individual Protection 2014, you should have received a certificate to confirm your protection.